 The functional currency of the Group's operating subsidiaries is Renminbi as substantially the Group's revenue is in Renminbi.
-The Group does not expect to face any significant currency risk that might have a material impact on the operating results of the Group.
+The Group has foreign currency bank balances, other receivables, loans from a non-controlling interest and bank borrowings which expose the Group to foreign currency risk.
 Currently, the Group does not have any hedging policy for foreign currencies.
 Nevertheless, the Group's management will continue to monitor the foreign currency risk and will consider hedging significant foreign currency risk when necessary.